 The first app I ever published is a pretty simple one from a technical standpoint and something that started as a personal project back in 2016 - an attempt to demystify what emotions are and how they work via simple and concise definitions.

-If I asked you what frustration, curiosity, or trust are, you would likely know the meaning of the words but couldn’t easily define each emotion.
+If I asked you what frustration, curiosity, or trust are, you would likely know the meaning of the words but might not be able to easily define each emotion.
 I think having a clear and concise definition for each emotion is a good step towards better emotional intelligence.

 You can get it here.